Southeastern Native Species

 - Best uses: Meadows, borders, roadsides, pollinator gardens.

-Deadhead to extend bloom, or leave some seed heads to mature for birds and gentle reseeding.
+Deadhead to extend bloom; leave some seed heads to mature for birds and reseeding.